skyelynwaddell/godot-ios-plugin/README.md

 ### SwiftGodot uses mimimum iOS 17 so that must be your minimum target to implement this plugin.

 ## Getting Started
-First download the Release, or clone the repo.

-If you clone the repo, go into the root of the folder and run the following command in terminal:
+Go into the root of the folder you downloaded/cloned and run the following command in terminal:
-(Once you compile the folder, it will be put into the /Bin/ios folder ...)
+(ALSO Once you compile the folder, it will be put into the /Bin/ios folder ...!
-(IMPORTANT!
-BEFORE YOU compile the second one, rename the ios folder to debug or release respectively, or else it will get rewritten by the second build!)
+BEFORE YOU compile the second one, rename the `ios` folder to `debug` or `release` respectively, or else it will get rewritten by the second build!)
 ```
 ./build.sh ios debug
 >>> Then rename /ios to debug